 - Snake Ears: Double penalties related to hearing.

-Their once polytheistic, tribal society was eventually united by a monotheistic religion centered around Sun worship.
+Their once polytheistic, tribal society was eventually subsumed by a monotheistic religion centered around Sun worship.
 Eventually, this religion fell out of favor and tribes left the faith and embraced scientific reason.
 When the omid encountered the Lucent, however, everything changed.

 The lucent attracted many followers to their cause and many omid spread the faith as missionaries of the crystalline, multidimensional beings which they believe are gods.